 If Google Photos is duplicating all or some of your photos, it’s very likely related to the backup settings in one of the apps or both and multiple backups.

 Google Photos doesn’t offer a built-in solution to easily deal with the existing duplicates.
 You can remove the unwanted duplicates manually or with the help of software.
-The two methods described above have their pros and cons.
+The three methods described above have their pros and cons.
 You can choose one based on your need.
-If you are not familiar with the type of software talked about above, you can get yourself familiar with the software by trying it with a test folder of photos.
+After you remove duplicates in Google Photos, precious storage space will be freed up, and photo browsing will be more enjoyable.

 Rosa has worked in Mac software industry for more than eight years.
 She believes that the purpose of software is to make life better and work more productively.
 In addition to writing, Rosa is also an avid runner.